fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/project/project.md

 **2. What data will we use and can we actually get it working?** Confirm you have access, permissions (if needed), and a plan for cleaning/processing at scale.

 **3. What is the "technical contribution"?** Your proposal must go beyond a basic dashboard.
-Examples include: a scalable data pipeline, new interaction workflow, novel visual encoding for complex data, evaluation of tradeoffs, or an integrated analytics loop with ML.
+Examples include: a scalable data pipeline, new interaction workflow, novel visual encoding for complex data, evaluation of tradeoffs, new features in a tool, or an integrated analytics loop with ML.

 **4. How will we measure success?** Include a practical evaluation plan: performance metrics, usability testing, case study, comparison to baselines, etc.